 5) Archey’s frog dads don’t shirk parental duty

-The dating life of the tiniest frog in Aotearoa remains somewhat of a mystery, but we know they don’t do it the cliché frog way.
-(If you listen closely, you may be able to hear our Herpetologists cringing at the anthropomorphising we’re running away with here).
+The dating life of the tiniest frog in Aotearoa remains somewhat of a mystery, but we know they’re not your average frogs.

 The Archey’s frog lives in cool damp bush areas, away from water.
 They’re silent and have no mating call.
 Rather than climbing on top of the female like other frogs, the male will hold the female in a close lover’s embrace around the waist – although we still don’t know exactly how they consummate their passion.